concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - Using this pattern, both components are independant of one another.
 In other words, you could simply cut MyComponent and past it into another component, and it will work as intended.
 - Keeps data flow through your app direct and simple
 - Notice that we're not creating an external container file, importing MyComponent, and passing props to it, then exporting the container.
 This isn't necessary.
 Instead just use the `connect` function in the same file as your component, effectively making it it's own container.
-- Avoid passing to many props, as each prop passed to a component has a linier affect on slowing time to render.
+- Avoid passing too many props, as each prop passed to a component has a linier affect on slowing time to render.
 For example

 ```
 // avoid patterns like this, they'll cause a hit to your performance

 connect(state => ({
-    ...state
+    ...state // NEVER!
 }));

 // or even